-Friday June 23
+Friday June 20

-Introduction to lab methods (processing materials, workflow, special items).
-Afternoon Quiz on excavation and lab methods
+Continued introduction to lab methods.
+Afternoon Quiz on excavation and lab methods.

-Saturday June 24 and Sunday June 25
+Saturday June 21 and Sunday June 22

 The weekend will be semi-structured with team-building activities and activities to get to know the community.
 Students will have the ability to travel locally to neighboring towns.